 - Restricted This classification includes amounts for which constraints have been placed on the use of the resources either (a) externally imposed by creditors (such as through a debt covenant), grantors, contributors, or laws or regulations of other governments, or (b) imposed by law through constitutional provisions or enabling legislation.
-The District has classified Emergency Reserves as being restricted because their use is restricted by State Statute for declared emergencies.
-The Districts also classifies the fund balance in the Debt Service Fund as restricted for debt service and the fund balance in the Capital Projects Fund to be restricted for capital outlay. - Committed This classification includes amounts that can be used only for specific purposes pursuant to constraints imposed by formal action of the Board of Directors.
+The District has classified Emergency Reserves as being restricted because their use is restricted by State Statute for declared emergencies. - Committed This classification includes amounts that can be used only for specific purposes pursuant to constraints imposed by formal action of the Board of Directors.
 These amounts cannot be used for any other purpose unless the Board of Directors removes or changes the specified use by taking the same type of action (ordinance or resolution) that was employed when the funds were initially committed.
 This classification also includes contractual obligations to the extent that existing resources have been specifically committed for use in satisfying those contractual requirements.
-The District did not have any committed resources as of December 31, 2020. - Unassigned This classification includes the residual fund balance for the General Fund.
+The District did not have any committed resources as of December 31, 2022. - Unassigned This classification includes the residual fund balance for the General Fund.
 The Unassigned classification also includes negative residual fund balance of any other governmental fund that cannot be eliminated by offsetting of Assigned fund balance amounts.